Daniel Silva

 Course Description

-In this course, which is the required junior seminar for Black Studies, we will explore the historical, philosophical, and methodological basis of Black Studies.
-Reading seminal primary and secondary sources, students will gain a deeper understanding of both the central issues and the range of theoretical responses (e.g., intersectionality, critical race theory) that have helped shaped the field since its inception in the late 1960s.
-Emphasis will be given to preparing students for senior work in the major.
-3 hrs. sem.
+In this seminar, we will explore the historical formation, philosophical debates, and methodological basis of Black Studies.
+Students will gain a deeper understanding of both the central issues and the range of methodological strategies that have helped shape the field since its inception in the late 1960s.
+Particular attention will also be paid to community-engaged/informed work and activist-scholarship, as well as debates on the role, form, and function of such praxis-based methodological and epistemological stances.
+Recommended for juniors and seniors.
+Emphasis will be given to preparing students for independent inquiry in the field.
+(BLST 0101 and BLST 0201) (BLST majors or with instructor approval) 3 hrs.sem.

 Terms Taught